Ph.D. (Computer Science), Cornell, 2000

 I was interested in work by Tanya Berger-Wolf and her colleagues in identifying sibling groups in wild populations.
 A WABI 2010 paper with Tanya proposes a trivially simple heuristic for this problem (the previous method used integer programming) that works beautifully and has theoretical support.

 Largely because of my concerns about casino gambling, I've recently affiliated with the Gambling Research Lab at Waterloo.
 I'm largely being their math consultant, and we're starting to write our first papers about the influx of casino-style gambling into all aspects of life.
+Two initial papers have appeared in International Journal of Gambling Studies and Journal of Gambling Studies.

 A theme of my work is a mathematical understanding of why NP-hard bioinformatics problems often aren't hard to solve in practice.
 I have studied this problem for haplotype inference, for motif finding, for kinship discovery, and my work on HMM decoding seeks to extend the idea to that domain as well.